Collin-Campbell/games/README.md

 # A collection of simple python games!
 - run the .py file of the game you want to play!
+- Note: capitalization of inputs does not matter

 To play on Google Colab, run these 3 commands: